dakusan/gofastersql/README.md

   - `struct` *(struct pointers add a very tiny bit of extra overhead)*

 GoFasterSQL is available under the same style of BSD license as the Go language, which can be found in the LICENSE file.

+Optimization information:
+* The sole instance of reflection following a `ModelStruct` call occurs during the `ScanRow(s)` functions, where a verification ensures that the `outPointer` type aligns with the type specified in `ModelStruct` (the *NC versions skip the check).

 # Example Usage
 ## Example #1